 The entire gastric balloon procedure takes around a half an hour, and you will be cleared for home a short time later.

-Once you are sedated, your surgeon will insert a thin tube down your throat and into your stomach.
+Once sedated, the surgeon will insert a tube into your stomach via your throat.
 The tube is pre-loaded with the inflatable device which is implanted into your stomach cavity.

 Your surgeon inflates the tube with saline or a safe, pressurized gas, depending on the type of gastric balloon being used.

 Once inflated, the surgery is over, and the healing process begins.

 How to Properly Heal After Gastric Balloon Surgery

 Even though the intragastric balloon is minimally invasive, it is still a surgery, and all surgeries have risks.

 The time immediately following your procedure is the most critical.
 To prevent infections and foster safe healing, plan to take it easy.
 Here’s the typical schedule of a person who has just arrived back home after having a gastric balloon placed.

 Your body needs to get accustomed to the gastric balloon.
 Even though rejection is not likely, you may feel some nausea afterward.
 This will pass.
 It is important to sip water and gradually increase your liquid intake until you are consuming healthy amounts.